Original Issuance Date: July 10, 1975

 - Any nonprofit organization.

-- Certifications, releases, inventory reports, and other documents as required by the government in connection with the termination of the contracts with the federal government for research and educational services furnished by the University of Wisconsin System.
+- Certifications, releases, inventory reports and other documents as required by the government in connection with the termination of the contracts with the federal government for research and educational services furnished by the UW System.

-- Applications, notices, bonds, and other instruments required by the federal government in connection with matters relating to federal laws and regulations for the purchase and use of tax-free alcohol in the laboratories of the University of Wisconsin System.
+- Applications, notices, bonds, and other instruments required by the federal government in connection with matters relating to federal laws and regulations for the purchase and use of tax-free alcohol in UW System laboratories.

-- Purchase orders and other instruments required by the federal government for the procurement of narcotics for use in laboratories of the University of Wisconsin and in University Hospitals.
+- Purchase orders and other instruments required by the federal government for the procurement of narcotics for use in UW System laboratories

 - Royalty agreements with the University of Wisconsin Press.

-- Establishing system policies concerning such things as publications, patents, copyrights, fringe benefits, and indirect costs.
+- Establishing system policies concerning such things as publications, patents, copyrights, other intellectual property, fringe benefits and indirect costs.

 - Assisting institutions in developing extramural support guidelines and complying with Federal regulations.